All Tests

 Sodium Test

-Sodium, measured in mmol/L, is an essential electrolyte that regulates fluid balance, nerve function, and energy use within cells.
-The kidneys maintain it within a narrow range to keep your body functioning efficiently.
+Sodium, measured in mmol/L, is an essential electrolyte that regulates fluid balance, nerve function, and cellular energy use.
+Measured through a sodium blood test, it is tightly regulated by the kidneys to keep the body functioning efficiently.

-Tracking sodium helps you see how hydration and diet affect your internal balance.
-Staying within range supports stable energy, metabolism, and long-term wellbeing.
+Tracking sodium with a sodium blood test helps you understand how hydration and diet influence internal balance.
+Staying within range supports stable energy, healthy metabolism, and long-term wellbeing.

-Sodium Test is available in Vively's Metabolic Essentials Test.
-Book your blood test now for only $199 per test.
+Sodium Test is now available in Vively's baseline health test, along with 60+ important health markers.
+Book your test today for only $99.

 What is Sodium?